Tree Cutting 101: How to Know When to Cut Down a Tree

 Overhanging Branches

-Overhanging branches of trees that are in close proximity to buildings or power lines can be a danger to the safety of your property and personal safety.
-If you are concerned about overhanging branches you should be evaluated by an arborist who can determine whether removal or pruning is needed.
+Overhanging branches of trees that are in close proximity to power lines or structures can pose a risk to safety and property.
+If you have concerns about branches hanging overhanging you should have the tree evaluated by an arborist who can determine if pruning or removal is needed.

 FAQs

-The tree will be considered dead when it lacks leaves and has no evidence of growth.
-In addition, the bark of dead trees may be dry, cracked or peeling.
+A tree is considered dead when it does not have leaves and no indication of new growth.
+In addition, the bark of a dead tree may be dry, cracked, or peeling.

-Common signs of disease in trees include the appearance of yellowing leaves, wilted branches, and mushroom growth at the base of the tree.
+Common signs of illness in trees include yellowing leaves, wilted branches, and the growth of mushrooms at the at the base of the tree.

 Is it safe to remove the tree by yourself?